The List of Led Zeppelin Albums in Order of Release Date

 9. How Many More Times

-Led Zeppelin, also known as Led Zeppelin I, marked the electrifying debut of the legendary English rock band Led Zeppelin.
-Released in the United States on January 12, 1969, and in the United Kingdom on March 31 of the same year by Atlantic Records, this groundbreaking album emerged during the band’s formative months, recorded in September and October 1968 at London’s Olympic Studios.
-Blending original compositions developed during initial rehearsals with reimagined blues and folk tracks, the album showcased the talents of Jimmy Page (guitarist and the group’s founder), Robert Plant (lead vocals, harmonica), John Paul Jones (bass, keyboards), and John Bonham (drums).
-Produced by Page, Led Zeppelin quickly gained commercial success in the UK and US, leaving an enduring mark on the rock genre.
+Led Zeppelin, commonly referred to as Led Zeppelin I, was the explosive debut of this legendary English rock band, Led Zeppelin.
+It was released on the United States market on January 12, 1969 and, simultaneously in the United Kingdom on March 31 of the same year by Atlantic Records.
+This groundbreaking album actually emerged during the band’s formative months.
+Indeed, it was recorded in September and October 1968 at London’s Olympic Studios.
+The band that comprised Jimmy Page on guitar and Robert Plant on lead vocals and harmonica, John Paul Jones on bass and keyboards, and John Bonham on drums later released the album, which became, by Page, a commercial success upon its release in both the UK and US and whose influence abides through the rock genre.

 2. Led Zeppelin II (1969)